solliancenet/azure-synapse-analytics-workshop-400/day-03/lab08-monitoring.md

 10. Select **Run** from the toolbar menu to execute the SQL command.

 11. Let's flood the system again with queries and see what happens this time for `asa.sql.workload01` and `asa.sql.workload02` queries.
-To do this, we'll run an Azure Synapse Pipeline which triggers queries. **Select** the `Orchestrate` Tab, **run** the **Lab 08 - Execute Data Analyst and CEO Queries** Pipeline, which will run / trigger the `asa.sql.workload01` and `asa.sql.workload02` queries.
+To do this, we'll run an Azure Synapse Pipeline which triggers queries. **Select** the `Integrate` hub, **run** the **Lab 08 - Execute Data Analyst and CEO Queries** Pipeline, which will run / trigger the `asa.sql.workload01` and `asa.sql.workload02` queries.

 12. In the query window, replace the script with the following to see what happens to the `asa.sql.workload01` queries this time: